hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 	fmt.Println(mos) // {my mosh ganguly 90000 true}

 	// Anonymous struct
-	// In case of an anonymous struct, we do not define any derived struct type and we create a struct by defining the inline struct type and initial values of the struct fields in the same syntax. monica := struct {
+	// In case of an anonymous struct, we do not define any derived struct type and we
+	//create a struct by defining the inline struct type and
+	//  initial values of the struct fields in the same syntax. monica := struct {
 		age     int
 		salary  int